 The Manny Correia Youth Speaker’s Fund

-The fund is now an on-going grant that helps finance the stipends paid to LGBTQ+ youth and young adults participating in various presentations, training sessions, and programs on behalf of Greater Boston PFLAG.
-The speakers themselves benefit with the opportunity to serve the community without having to worry about out-of-pocket expenses, travel costs, and incidentals associated with actively participating in the programs.
+The Manny Correia Youth Speaker’s Fund was established in 2012 by Tom Harvey in honor of his husband Manny Correia’s 50th birthday.
+Over a decade later, the fund is still helping to finance the stipends paid to LGBTQ+ youth and young adults participating in various presentations, training sessions, and programs on behalf of Greater Boston PFLAG.
+The speakers themselves benefit from the opportunity to serve the community without incurring any out-of-pocket expenses, travel costs, and incidentals associated with actively participating in the programs.
+Greater Boston PFLAG benefits from being able to attract top-notch speakers, and is able to fund more support, education, resources and advocacy programs that help foster dialogue, create safe environments, and open hearts and minds.

 More about Manny Correia and Tom Harvey

 Manny was born and raised in Hudson, MA as the youngest of six children.
 He worked for Harvard Management Company for over 25 years starting at age 19 as an input clerk, going to Northeastern at night, and working his way up over the years to his last role as Chief Administrative Officer.
-In 2008, Manny founded Inclusive Coaching providing a range of services including career, leadership and management development coaching.
+In 2008, Manny founded Inclusive Coaching, providing a range of services including career, leadership, and management development coaching.
 Manny came out as gay at age 19.

-Tom grew up in Virginia as the youngest of three kids and has lived in four different states across the US since graduating from Virginia Tech in 1986.
-After working at Deloitte and Abbott Laboratories, Tom joined the Waltham-based biotech Alkermes in 2005 where he is currently the Vice President of Information Systems.
+Tom grew up in Virginia as the youngest of three kids and has lived in four states across the US since graduating from Virginia Tech in 1986.
+After working at Deloitte and Abbott Laboratories, Tom joined the Waltham-based biotech Alkermes in 2005, where he is currently the Vice President of Information Systems.
 Tom didn’t come out as gay to himself until age 36 – soon after his 12-year marriage to his former wife ended in 2000.

 Manny and Tom met in Provincetown in August 2003 and were married at South Church Andover (UCC) in July 2005.
-Their marriage holds the distinction of not only being the first same-sex wedding performed at the church, but also the largest wedding in the church’s 300 year history.
+Their marriage holds the distinction of not only being the first same-sex wedding performed at the church but also the largest wedding in the church’s 300-year history.
 Family and friends are always at the center of what they do.